proversity-org/jupyter-server/README.md

 ## Elastic File System EFS

 You are only able to run EFS in the same region as your EB deployment.
+At te time of writing EFS is only available in EU/Ireland US/Oregon and US/Virginia.

+In order for the mount command to succeed, it is important that Ingress traffic be permitted on port 2049 on the EFS security group, as well as on the EC2 instances in you EB deployment.

 ## Ports
 Jupyter Notebook is always run on port 3335, and Sifu on 3334.
 In future the option